-- Neither of us have stairs in our homes.
+- Neither of us has stairs in our homes.

 Today, I want to show you the Home Hack from our first episode that aired yesterday here in Chicago.
-The theme of the show was “DIY: Family Style” and throughout the episode we showcase family-friendly projects to please everyone in your household.
-Sadly I’m riding solo for this first video (no Bridget by my side!), but we still have 5 other segments that we’ll be showing you over the next few months featuring the two of us!
+The theme of the show was “DIY: Family Style” and throughout the episode, we showcase family-friendly projects to please everyone in your household.

 We first measured the stair area and figured out how much fabric we would need to cover the open space.
 Then we decided to go with quilting fabric, specifically because it is thick and has a pattern on both sides.